mindulle/sonagi-garden/content/dev/frontend/performance/vanilla/preload.md

 ## Preload in Chrome 95+

-Thanks to some [fixes](https://twitter.com/patmeenan/status/1436374668450177026) to preload’s [queue-jumping](https://docs.google.com/document/d/1ZEi-XXhpajrnq8oqs5SiW-CXR3jMc20jWIzN5QRy1QA/edit?usp=sharing) behavior in Chrome 95+, the feature is slightly safer to use more broadly.
-Pat Meenan of Chrome’s new recommendations for preload suggest:
+Thanks to some [fixes](https://twitter.com/patmeenan/status/1436374668450177026) to preload's [queue-jumping](https://docs.google.com/document/d/1ZEi-XXhpajrnq8oqs5SiW-CXR3jMc20jWIzN5QRy1QA/edit?usp=sharing) behavior in Chrome 95+, the feature is slightly safer to use more broadly.
+Pat Meenan of Chrome's new recommendations for preload suggest:

 - Putting it in HTTP headers will jump ahead of everything else
 - Generally, preloads will load in the order the parser gets to them for anything >= Medium so be careful putting preloads at the beginning of the HTML.